jake-stewart/lazier.nvim/README.md

 ## What's supported
 The following functions and objects are supported.
-Any operations using them not occur until the plugin has loaded:
+Any operations using them will not occur until the plugin has loaded:
 - `vim.keymap.set`
 - `vim.api.nvim_set_hl`
 - `vim.cmd`